Deo Tibba Summit Expedition 2018

 - All meals during the trek (nutritious freshly cooked vegetarian)

-- Services of experienced MOI/BMC qualified lead guide and qualified assistant guide
+- Services of experienced qualified Instructor level guides and qualified local assistant guide

-- Trek registration with IMF (Indian Mountaineering Foundation) for Indian nationals only
+- Trek registration (summit fees only, participants need to get IMF membership on own) with IMF (Indian Mountaineering Foundation) for Indian nationals only

 - Kitchen equipment, cook and helper